Max-Size/more_than_wrap/README.md

 ### License

-This package is licensed under the MIT License.
+This package is licensed under the BSD 3-Clause License.
+See the OSI page: [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).